 Component Models

 Component Models provide configuration instructions for functionalities that require multiple objects, references, or other elements to perform a specified operation.
-For example, to use Matching functionality (as shown below) the component model identifies the object types used for matching, the attributes used to hold justification and source information, as well as the reference types used to identify duplicates and non-duplicates.
+For example, to use Matching functionality (as shown below) the component model identifies the object types used for matching, the attributes used to hold justification and source information, as well as other necessary objects.

 Export.ComponentModel.Version=V1